Adam-Gladstone/Adam-Gladstone/README.md

 ---

 ## I’m currently working on ...
+- DietMonitorApp

+ *An Android app that monitors the progress of your diet.
+Just enter your weight each day and track your weight loss!*

 - FIXTools

   *A C# code generator that takes FIX.xml specifications as input and generates a C++ constexpr FIX header library (that can be used to 'decode' FIX messages).*